 - The Penn State ombudsperson model is unusual in that duties are so widely dispersed and are voluntary service activities added on to other assigned responsibilities (e.g., teaching and research).

 - The current University Faculty Ombudsperson is an Associate Member of the International Ombudsman Association (IOA).
 Under current IOA rules, to qualify as a full member, an ombudsperson must adhere completely to the IOA’s Standards of Practice and Code of Ethics.
 This is not possible at Penn State given the obligation to report Title IX violations and child abuse.
 By the time of this Senate Council meeting, the IOA will have voted on a proposal to revise its membership categories; if the proposal is approved, it is likely that academic ombuds will be eligible for full membership.

 - Communication problems still exist.
 Many of the issues brought to ombudspersons could have been avoided or mitigated by better communication.

 - Ombudspersons have mixed opinions about whether more training or meetings would be desirable.

 - A better response rate to the annual survey would enhance the validity of the annual report.

-- For the most part, the Ombudsperson process at Penn State appears to be working well.
+- For the most part, the ombudsperson process for faculty at Penn State appears to be working well.

-- Enhance the training for newly elected and continuing Ombudspersons.
+- Enhance the informational and training materials for unit ombudspersons.

 - Improve the response rate on the survey.